 Cut by Wolfgang Puck

-Located inside the Shoppes at Marina Bay Sands, it’s one of the BEST steaks we’ve ever had, but at a very steep price.
+Cut By Wolfgang Puck is located inside the Shoppes at Marina Bay Sands.
+It’s one of the BEST steaks we’ve ever had, but at a very steep price.

 Seoul (Regent Hotel)

-Our favorite Korean BBQ Restaurant in Singapore!
+Seoul Restaurant is our favorite Korean BBQ Restaurant in Singapore!
 Be sure to get the all you can eat buffet at around $50USD per person.
 For a cheaper option, go at lunch for $30USD.
-Top off your meal with a mix of Soju (Korean rice wine) and Hite Beer= a delicious conception called For Tan Jao.
-Note: the atmosphere in Seoul is less than impressive, but the food is worth it.
+Top off your meal with a mix of Soju (Korean rice wine) and Hite Beer= a delicious conception called Fok Tan Jao.
+Note: the atmosphere in Seoul is less than impressive, but the food and service are worth it.

 Lim Chee Guan Bakkwa (Snack)